bdombro/graphile.github.io/src/pages/postgraphile/relations.md

 ---

-We automatically discover relations between database tables by inspecting their foreign keys, and use this to build relations into the generated GraphQL schema.
+We automatically discover relations between database tables by inspecting their foreign keys and indexes, and use these to build relations into the generated GraphQL schema.

 An example of a foreign key constraint when defining a table would be the `REFERENCES` keyword below: